YAYXVX/techdev-mastermind/README.md

->This repository contains contributions from **Carlos's GitLab** (my colleague), primarily related to the makefile and color library.
+>This repository contains contributions from **Carlos's GitLab** (my colleague), primarily related to the makefile, documentation and color library.
 The majority of the development, including the game's structure and core code, was authored by me, **Yagiz Ayvaci**.

 # PROJET MASTERMIND